Fall 2016 Workshop Series

 Cambridge Rindge & Latin School

 Our third workshop of the season is our Triumvirate workshop titled: Kodály Music Education: Myth Busters.
 This is a full day workshop that is in collaboration with Cambridge Public Schools, Kodály Music Institute and Boston Area Kodály Educators on November 19th.
-Cambridge teachers (Adam Epstein, Elizabeth Higgins and Josh DeWitte) and students will be featured in the morning followed by repertoire and strategies session presented by Margie Callahan of the Kodály Music Institute.
+Cambridge teachers and students will be featured in the morning followed by repertoire and strategies session presented by Margie Callaghan, Co-Director of the Kodály Music Institute.
 This is a unique opportunity for people who are new to Kodály-inspired teaching and veteran teachers to review and refresh their practices while also seeing students who are already immersed in a rigorous program (Cambridge students have music 3 to 4 times weekly)!
 All are encouraged to come to see this special presentation!

 Stay tuned for more updates on workshops and Kodály Events!
 Please bookmark our website and like us on facebook.